 Nestled behind Morningside Library you may just think you have walked into a whole new world of the wild, wild west!
 Don’t be fooled, you’re still in Scotland with your feet set firmly in Edinburgh.
-Interestingly, this little piece of the wild west including the cantina and jail were built as a replica for an advertising campaign and still stand to this day.
+Interestingly, this little piece of the wild west including the cantina and jail was built as a replica for an advertising campaign and still stand to this day.

 3) See the impressive tapestry of Dovecot Studios

 This tapestry studio is not well-known, but if you come here you can watch the talented artisans as they work on a weave.
-The studios are off main thoroughfare of South Bridge and well worth popping in for a quick visit.
+The studios are off the main thoroughfare of South Bridge and well worth popping in for a quick visit.

 4) Take a peek at where Trainspotting was written